Elvismutinda/distributed-dbs_mini-project/README.md

 ### Application 1 - Find the name and price of the cheapest product in each category

-Horizontally fragment the products table category wise
+Horizontally fragment the inventory table category wise

 Simple predicates → `category`